Ice Cream that Tastes Like Summer Vacation

 Combine the raspberries and sugar in a saucepan on low heat.
 Cook until fruit is broken down, about 8 minutes.
 Remove the heat and remove seeds, if desired.
 Let cool and serve over ice cream.

-Victoria Lai is the founder of Ice Cream Jubilee, winner of the 2015 Washington City Paper Readers Poll for Best Ice Cream Shop, 2014 Washingtonian Best of Award and the 2013 DC Scoop Competition.
-Visit Ice Cream Jubilee's store next to The Yards Park, 301 Water Street SE. icecreamjubilee.com
+Victoria Lai is the founder and “chief icecreampreneur” of Washington DC's Ice Cream Jubilee, winner of the 2015 Washington City Paper Readers Poll for Best Ice Cream Shop, 2014 Washingtonian Best Of Award and the 2013 DC Scoop Competition.
+Visit Ice Cream Jubilee's stores next to The Yards Park, 301 Water Street SE or in Logan Circle, 1407 T Street NW. icecreamjubilee.com